axelvaldez/radical-companies/_posts/rads/2023-03-20-capital-versus-contributions.markdown

 ---

 <div style="display:none;">
  <p>In  businesses, power comes from capital.
 By contrast, in <span class='_paradigm'>Radical</span> companies come from contributions.
-It is not a simple issue and in this post we look at it from four diffent views.</p>
+It is not a simple issue and in this post we look at it from four different views.</p>
 </div>

 <h1>&nbsp;</h1>
  <p>In  businesses, power comes from capital.
 By contrast, in <span class='_paradigm'>Radical</span> companies come from contributions.
-It is not a simple issue and in this post we look at it from four diffent views.</p>
+It is not a simple issue and in this post we look at it from four different views.</p>
  <p>In  businesses, power includes financial, operations, and people.
 By contrast, in <span class='_paradigm'>Radical</span> companies Operations is lead by co-owners and nobody has coercive power over anybody else.
 Co-owners do get more or less Dividends based on what other co-owners recognize as their contributions.</p>

 <h1 class="_section"></h1>